alexec/www.alexecollins.com/source/2015-09-05-spring-boot-performance.html.md

 ...
 ~~~

-Copy the list of positive matches in the report:
+Copy the classes mentioned in the ""positive matches" section of the report:

 ~~~
 DispatcherServletAutoConfiguration